 The availability of video depositions should reduce the need for travel.
 However, those participants who still plan on traveling to Japan for the deposition must obtain a “special deposition visa” at the nearest Japanese Embassy or Consulate in the United States.
 Apply for the visa at least two weeks prior to departure and, in addition to presenting a photocopy of the commission or court order with the name of the traveler, U.S. passport, completed Japanese visa application, and photos, include the following information on letterhead: 1) the name and location of the court; 2) name and occupation of each witness; and 3) a summary of the case.

-It is imperative that you inform the Embassy or Consulate of the intent for any U.S. citizen to travel to Japan for purposes of the deposition, as the Japanese Foreign Ministry will consult with the Embassy/Consulate on these visa applications.
+It is imperative that you complete the reservation procedure and inform the Embassy or Consulate of the intent for any U.S. citizen to travel to Japan for purposes of the deposition before applying for the visa, as the Japanese Foreign Ministry will consult with the Embassy/Consulate on these visa applications.